UsmanAfzal/carousel/README.md

 # Carousel Exercise
-An exercise to build carousel
+An exercise to build a carousel using the pixabay API.

 ### Contents